Your basket is currently empty!

 5. Get your bond back: Dunedin flatting advice

 Imagine it’s the day you move into your new room.
 Yay!
 You’re eager to unpack and decorate your space.
-But before you start shifting any boxes, make sure you take pictures of the room and close-ups of defects like curtain rips, carpet stains, and scratches on walls.
-It’s good to do this for peace of mind.
-But if there’s a dispute about property damage at the end of the lease, you’ll need this evidence.
+But before you start shifting any boxes, I recommend taking pictures of the room and any defects like curtain rips, carpet stains, and scratches on walls.
+It’s good for peace of mind.
+And if there’s a dispute about property damage when you want your bond back, you’ll want this evidence.

-6. Unipol Gear Hire
+6. Unipol gear hire

-7. Moving Flats
+7. Moving flats

 Transporting large furniture